30th July 2021 31st January 2023 / 7 minutes of reading

-In this episode of Mwah TV, I want to share A quick look at my Brand Strategy Toolkit.
-Part of my attempt to explain in easy-to-understand detail exactly what I do as a Brand Strategist on any Brand Strategy project. you can have a go at using any of these in your own branding.
+In this episode, I want to share A quick look at my Brand Strategy Toolkit.
+Part of my attempt to explain in easy-to-understand detail exactly what I do as a Brand Strategist on any Brand Strategy project. you can have a go at using any of these in your branding.

 Some people understand how something works if you sit and explain it to them.